 - CBC count.
 A complete blood cell count shows an elevated WBC count, with an elevation of the neutrophils.

 - Imaging studies.
 Abdominal x-ray films, ultrasound studies, and CT scans may reveal a right lower quadrant density or localized distention of the bowel.

 - Pregnancy test.
 A pregnancy test may be performed for women of childbearing age to rule out ectopic pregnancy and before x-rays are obtained.

 - Laparoscopy.
 A diagnostic laparoscopy may be used to rule out acute appendicitis in equivocal cases.

 - C-reactive protein.
 Protein produced by the liver when bacterial infections occur and rapidly increases within the first 12 hours.

 Medical management should be performed carefully to avoid altering the presenting symptoms.

 - IV fluids.
 To correct fluid and electrolyte imbalance and dehydration, IV fluids are administered prior to surgery.

 - Antibiotic therapy.
-To prevent sepsis, antibiotics are administered until surgery is performed.
+To prevent sepsis, antibiotics are administered until the surgery is performed.

 Immediate surgery is typically indicated if appendicitis is diagnosed.